jfilter/scrape-gutenberg-de/README.md

 # Scrape Gutenberg DE

 Scrape all Books from [Projekt Gutenberg-DE](http://gutenberg.spiegel.de/).
-Usefull, i.e., if you need a large corpus of German text to some serious language modeling.
+Usefull, i.e., if you need a large corpus of German text to do some serious language modeling.

 ## Usage